 - Maintaining a constant pace for completed work.

 - Welcoming changing requirements, even late in a project.

 - Assembling the project team and business owners on a daily basis throughout the project.

-- At regular intervals, having the team reflect upon how to become more effective, then tuning and adjusting behavior accordingly.
+- Having the team reflect at regular intervals on how to become more effective, then tuning and adjusting behavior accordingly.